What a graceful remedy

 One naturally thinks of the holder, but it seems that any third party can do it (by analogy with Council of State, sect., Opinion, July 15, 2004, n ° 266479).

-Section 3.1.
-In case of response from the INPI
+In response to the INPI

 The solution is simple: if the INPI gives a response under 2 months, this answer is the decision of the INPI (Article 21 of the Law No. 2000-321 of 12 April 2000 on the Rights of Citizens in their Relations with Administrations).